 The McClung Museum offers a variety of onsite and offsite programs for K–12 groups that meet the curricula of Tennessee public schools.
 Bring your class to the McClung, where students will learn to use visual analysis of objects in our collection to enhance their understanding of history, art, and science.Schedule a K–12 Visit

 - Archaeology and the Native Peoples of Tennessee.
-Grades K–12, social studies.
+Grades K–12, social studies, art, science.

 - Geology and Fossil History of Tennessee.
 Grades PreK–12, science.

 - Human Origins: Searching for Our Fossil Ancestors.
-Grades 6–12, sciences and social studies.
+Grades 5–12, science, art.

 - Art of the World Peoples in the Decorative Experience Gallery.
 Grades PreK–12, art and social studies.

 - Freshwater Mussels: Treasures Past and Present.
-Grades K–12, science.
+Grades K–12, science, art, social studies.

 - Temporary Exhibitions.
 Contact museum for curriculum standards and audience for the current show.